Understanding Jacob: Part 1 — The Hunger That God Honors

 The Sovereignty of God in Jacob’s Life

 God is the God of order.
 Nothing moves without His decree.
 Nothing escapes Him.
-It was not accidental how Jacob obtained the birthright.
-God decreed that Jacob would rise, overtake, and supplant Esau.
-Jacob could have been born first, like the twin sons of Judah by Tamar.
-But that was not his story.
+It was not accidental how Jacob obtained the birthright and the blessing from Isaac.
+God Himself laid the pathways to fulfillment, placing the blessing upon Jacob so he could obtain what rightfully belonged to him.
+God had already decreed that Jacob would rise, overtake, and supplant his brother.
+Jacob could have been born first, like the twin sons of Judah by Tamar, but that was not his story.
 God positioned him exactly where he needed to be so the order of things would unfold according to divine design.
+He could have married early like Esau and been distracted from keeping his eye on the blessing, but God preserved his path.
 His journey to Padan Aram was not accidental—it was the place where God formed his family and manifested His presence.
-And God ordered Jacob’s return according to His timing.
-He returned with family, wealth, and covenant identity.
-He left with nothing but a staff; he came back with abundance.
+And when the time was right, God ordered Jacob’s return, bringing him back not as a fugitive but as a covenant bearer, carrying the fullness of what God had appointed for him.

 A Call to Re‑Examination

 So I exhort you to re‑examine your labeling of Jacob as a trickster or deceiver.
 Look again through the lens of God’s eyes, God’s purpose, and God’s sovereignty.
 What you call deception, God may call fulfillment.
-What you call striving, God may call obedience to a word spoken before birth.
+What you call trickery, God may call obedience to a word spoken before birth — obedience to a decree that shaped his life long before he took his first breath.

 Benediction